team-apm/apm-data/CONTRIBUTING.en.md

 ## Language Used

-This data has been created using XML.
+This data has been created using JSON.

 The languages used are:

-- XML
-- XML Scheme
+- JSON

 ## Issues